Rankin County torture incident

+2023 incident of police brutality in Mississippi, U.S.

-On January 24, 2023, six white law enforcement officers, five from the Rankin County Sheriff's Office and one from the Richland Police Department, tortured two black men, Michael Jenkins and Eddie Parker, at a home in Braxton, Mississippi.
+On January 24, 2023, six white law enforcement officers, five from the Rankin County Sheriff's Office and one from the Richland Police Department, tortured two black men, Michael Jenkins and Eddie Parker, at a home in Braxton, Mississippi, United States.
 Police were called to the home by a white neighbor who reported that Jenkins and Parker had entered the home with a white woman.
 The six officers, who referred to themselves as the "Goon Squad", entered the house without a warrant, then proceeded to torture Jenkins and Parker over the course of the next hour and a half.
 The torture included Jenkins being shot in the mouth by Hunter Elward, shattering his jaw, Parker being sexually assaulted by Daniel Opdyke, and threats of rape.
 The six officers were charged in both state and federal court and pleaded guilty to all charges against them.

 Background

 Five Rankin County Sheriff's deputies and a Richland Police officer, who referred to themselves as the "Goon Squad", were involved.
 The five deputies were identified as Chief Investigator Brett McAlpin, Patrol Deputy Hunter Elward, Lieutenant Jeffrey Middleton, Narcotics Investigator Christian Dedmon, and Patrol Deputy Daniel Opdyke.
 The Richland officer was Narcotics Investigator Josh Hartfield, who was off duty at the time of the home invasion.
 Since 2019, the deputies had been involved with four violent encounters with black men in Rankin County that killed two and injured two others.
 In 2019, Elward and Dedmon were involved in the fatal shooting of Pierre Woods who police said pointed a gun at them, though a complaint claimed he had dropped it by the time he was shot.
 In 2021, Elward and another deputy were involved in the fatal arrest of Damien Cameron who was tased multiple times, later becoming unresponsive and dying.
 The Mississippi chief medical examiner wrote that Cameron's manner of death was undetermined, but three pathologists contacted by The New York Times and Mississippi Today said Cameron's death should have been ruled a homicide.
 A grand jury declined to press charges.
 Both Woods's and Cameron's families had pending lawsuits against the sheriff's office at the time of the break-in.

 In 2011, Christian Dedmon's first cousin Deryl Dedmon murdered a Black man, James Craig Anderson, in a racially motivated hate crime in Jackson.